xditya/ChannelActionsBot/README.md

 3. Search for this repo on deno deploy, set branch as deno, set file as `serverless.ts`
 4. Add your envirnoment vars and click "Link".
-5. Once done, open the deployment page, copy deployment URL, set your bots webhook using `https://api.telegram.org/bot<your_bot_token_here>/setWebhook?url=<deployment_url_here>`.
+5. Once done, open the deployment page, copy deployment URL, set your bot webhook using `https://api.telegram.org/bot<your_bot_token_here>/setWebhook?url=<deployment_url_here>`.